General Frameworks for Conditional Two-Sample Testing: Conclusion

-\paragraph{Acknowledgments} We acknowledge support from the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2022R1A4A1033384), and the Korea government (MSIT) RS-2023-00211073.
+\mypara{Acknowledgement} We thank the editor, associate editor, and anonymous reviewers for their constructive feedback, which has significantly improved the quality of this paper.
+We acknowledge support from the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2022R1A4A1033384), and the Korea government (MSIT) RS-2023-00211073.
 We are grateful to Gyumin Lee for the careful proofreading.

-\paragraph{Overview of Appendices.} In \Cref{section: Proofs}, we present the proofs omitted in the main paper. \Cref{Section: Supporting Lemmas} gathers several lemmas that support these proofs.
-Finally, \Cref{section: Additional Experiments} provides implementation details of numerical experiments and additional simulation results.
+\mypara{Overview} \Cref{section: Proofs} presents the proofs of our main theoretical results. \Cref{Section: Supporting Lemmas} collects the supporting lemmas invoked in these proofs. \Cref{sec:extended_literature_technical} provides an extended literature review together with the detailed formulations of importance-weighted statistics that are summarized in \main.
+Finally, \Cref{section: Additional Experiments} reports implementation details and additional simulation results.